apache/bigtop/bigtop-packages/src/charm/kafka/layer-kafka/README.md

     watch -n 0.5 juju status

-The message for each unit will provide information about that unit's state.
+The message column will provide information about a given unit's state.
-Once they all indicate that they are ready, you can perform a "smoke test" to verify that Kafka is working as expected using the built-in `smoke-test`
-action:
+This charm is ready for use once the status message indicates that it is ready.

+## Smoke Test
+This charm provides a `smoke-test` action that can be used to verify the application is functioning as expected.
+The test will verify connectivity between Kafka and Zookeeper, and will test creation and listing of Kafka topics.
+Run the action as follows:

-    juju run-action kafka/0 smoke-test
+    juju run-action slave/0 smoke-test

-_**Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action do kafka/0 smoke-test`._
+> **Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action do kafka/0 smoke-test`.

-After a minute or so, you can check the results of the smoke test:
+Watch the progress of the smoke test actions with:

-    juju show-action-status
+    watch -n 0.5 juju show-action-status

-_**Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action status`._
+> **Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action status`.

-You will see `status: completed` if the smoke test was successful, or `status: failed` if it was not.
-You can get more information on why it failed
-via:
+Eventually, the action should settle to `status: completed`.
+If it reports `status: failed`, the application is not working as expected.
+Get more information about a specific smoke test with:

     juju show-action-output <action-id>

-_**Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action fetch <action-id>`._
+> **Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action fetch <action-id>`.

-## Scaling
+# Scaling

-Creating a cluster with many brokers is as easy as adding more Kafka units:
+Expanding a cluster with many brokers is as easy as adding more Kafka units:

     juju add-unit kafka

-After adding additional brokers, you will be able to create topics with replication up to the number of kafka units.
+After adding additional brokers, topics may be created with replication up to the number of ready units.
+For example, if there are two ready units, create a replicated topic as follows:

-To verify replication is working you can do the following:

-    juju add-unit kafka -n 2
     juju run-action kafka/0 create-topic topic=my-replicated-topic \
         partitions=1 replication=2

-_**Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action do kafka/0 create-topic <args>`._
+> **Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action do kafka/0 create-topic <args>`.

-Query for the description of the just created topic:
+Query the description of the recently created topic:

     juju run --unit kafka/0 'kafka-topics.sh --describe \
         --topic my-replicated-topic --zookeeper <zookeeperip>:2181'

-You should get a response similar to:
+An expected response should be similar to:

     Topic: my-replicated-topic PartitionCount:1 ReplicationFactor:2 Configs:
     Topic: my-replicated-topic Partition: 0 Leader: 2 Replicas: 2,0 Isr: 2,0

-## Connecting External Clients
+# Connecting External Clients

 By default, this charm does not expose Kafka outside of the provider's network.
 To allow external clients to connect to Kafka, first expose the service: